ACKNOWLEDGEMENT:

 Inter-particular forces of attraction

-Very strong forces of attraction between particles
+Very strong forces of attraction between

 Strong forces of attraction between particles